 It is the duty of the trucking company to ensure these actions are properly performed.
 Because of this, a truck company can often be named as a co-defendant in a truck accident case.

 Any collision between a truck and a smaller vehicle can have devastating consequences for the people in the smaller car.
 At the very least, the smaller car can be pushed a great distance, and it is not uncommon for the car to be completely totaled.
 As such, the effect upon the occupants can be extreme.
-Common injuries include:
+Common truck accident injuries include:

 All these injuries have the potential to affect not just a person’s present state, but also their future.
 They also all have the potential to be fatal.
 In the Bronx, truck accident lawyers often work with injured individuals to fully comprehend the effect of the accident upon their lives.
 If someone passed away as a result of their injuries, their estate can bring a claim on their behalf.